zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks/gpu/gpu_programmable_bootstrapping.md

 This document details the GPU performance benchmarks of programmable bootstrapping and keyswitch operations using **TFHE-rs**.

 {% hint style="info" %}
-All CPU benchmarks were launched on H100 GPUs, and rely on the multithreaded PBS algorithm with a grouping factor set to 3.
+All GPU benchmarks were launched on H100 GPUs, and rely on the multithreaded PBS algorithm with a grouping factor set to 3.
 {% endhint %}

 ## P-fail: $$2^{-40}$$